grace-notes/website/contents/topics/divine-decree.md

 3. “And in your book / all of them / were written / days”

-1. Days is the subject.
+4. Days is the subject.
 YAMIM is the masculine plural noun, and since it is the only noun not otherwise qualified by a preposition, it is clear just what its function is.

-2. In other words, there is no other noun in this phrase that may function as a subject; the only other true noun is in a prepositional phrase.
+5. In other words, there is no other noun in this phrase that may function as a subject; the only other true noun is in a prepositional phrase.

-3. The niphal passive verb YIKKATHEBHU portrays an uncompleted past action.
+6. The niphal passive verb YIKKATHEBHU portrays an uncompleted past action.

-4. If this were to depict the action of foreordination, you would certainly expect the Hebrew perfect tense.
+7. If this were to depict the action of foreordination, you would certainly expect the Hebrew perfect tense.

-5. So the portrayal here is that God did not finish this job of writing all of David’s days.
+8. So the portrayal here is that God did not finish this job of writing all of David’s days.

-6. God has a book where He writes the story of our days on this earth;
+9. God has a book where He writes the story of our days on this earth;
     that story is not complete.

-7. David then goes on to the last phrase, where he explains.
+10. David then goes on to the last phrase, where he explains.

-1. YUTSARU WELO EHAR BAHEM.

-2.  “were formed / and not one / of them”
+YUTSARU WELO EHAR BAHEM  “were formed / and not one / of them”

 1. Here we have a pretty basic sentence in the Hebrew.